Proposed workshop on Requirements and Guidelines for a complete end-to-end mobile forensic investigation chain (MS)

 In addition to the process-related issues, the above CWA will cover requirements for new curriculum for training of LEA officers, security practitioners and criminal prosecution experts to ensure that the evidence from mobile devices is court-approved across national borders.

-The kick-off meeting will be held on 02 April 2020 in Vienna (AT), at Austrian Standards International (ASI).
+The kick-off meeting will be held online on 2 April 2020, moderated by Austrian Standards International (ASI).

 All interested parties are invited to submit comments on the draft Project Plan to Workshop Secretary, Dr. Olga RADCHUK (firstname.lastname@example.org)

 The final deliverable of this Workshop (CEN/CWA) is expected to be adopted in March 2022.